-During the year ended December 31, 2015, the Company's did not make plan to conduct exploration in the near future.
-Management believes indicators of impairment existed that leading to a test of recoverable amount of the Contact property.
-The Company estimated the recoverable amount of \$Nil as at December 31, 2015, and accordingly, has fully provided this property.
-The Company will continue paying annual cost of this property with the aim of keeping the titles of this property in good standing.
+During the year ended December 31, 2015, the Company did not make a plan to conduct exploration in the near future.
+Management believes indicators of impairment existed leading to a test of the recoverable amount of the Contact property.
+The Company estimated the recoverable amount to be nil as at December 31, 2015, and accordingly, has fully provided for this property.
+The Company will continue paying annual cost of this property with the aim of keeping titles in good standing.
+During the nine months ended September 30, 2016, \$46,614 was incurred.